dmpe/django-wohn/docs/development/container/AzureCloud/functions.md

 - [See GitHub issue](https://github.com/dmpe/django-wohn/issues/7) for more ideas.

 **Consumption plan** should be enough.
-Though a premium plan which enables to use full docker images can be better due to large Python3 dependencies.
+Though a **premium** plan, which enables to use full docker images, can be better due to large Python3 dependencies.

 ## Our Branch